mrporsev/II1302/README.md

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).
+(note: navigate to the project folder from the terminal or other command line tool: this is where you need to located vefore you run the command)

 ```
 npm install